edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 !!! edgey "EdgeX 2.1"
     The `NewCoreDataObejctReading`factory method is new for EdgeX 2.1

-### Push to Core Data

-`PushToCoreData` - This pipeline function provides the capability to push a new Event/Reading to Core Data.
-The data passed into this function from the pipeline is wrapped in an EdgeX Event with the Event and Reading metadata specified from the factory function options.
-The function returns the new EdgeX Event with ID populated.

-!!! example
-    ```go
-    NewCoreDataSimpleReading("my-profile", "my-device", "my-resource", "string").PushToCoreData
-    ```

 ## Event

 This enables the ability to wrap data into an Event/Reading